 How to check the Installed, Used, and Available RAM

 The simplest way to check for memory stats on your Ubuntu is through the free command:

 This is how you use the free command:

 This command is used to check memory and swap utilization on your system in a few lines.
-Without the use of any switch, the displayed output is printed in kilobytes.
+Without any switch, the displayed output is printed in kilobytes.

 $ free -h

 The “Mem” part of the output gives you information about the RAM on your system.
 The total column gives you the total GBs of RAM installed on your system.
-The used and available columns indicate the RAM that is in use by your system and the GBs available for use, respectively.
+The used and available columns indicate the RAM used by your system and the GBs available for use, respectively.

 How to check the Type and Speed of RAM